Ernanm280/deploying-ad/README.md

 <br>
 <br>

-Within **Active Directory Users and Computers**, I navigated to the **_ADMINS** Organizational Unit, right-clicked, and selected New → User to create a new administrative account.
+Once created, I navigated to the **_ADMINS** Organizational Unit, right-clicked, and selected **New** → **User** to create a new administrative account.
 I entered the user’s details, including the name **Jane Doe**, and assigned the username jane_admin in the **mydomain.com** domain.
 After completing the required fields, on the Password screen, I unchecked “User must change password at next logon”, enabled “Password never expires”, and then set a password for the account.

 This account will be used as an administrative account, separate from standard user accounts, to follow best practices for privilege management.

 <img width="566" height="361" alt="Screenshot 2026-04-11 175719" src="https://github.com/user-attachments/assets/758d793f-132b-4e22-bf9f-27b91c9af5ef" />
 <img width="431" height="372" alt="Screenshot 2026-04-11 180028" src="https://github.com/user-attachments/assets/b6d1ec71-b1c3-4874-a645-7aa8f54266ac" />